Search

 Interaction Formats

-The mentor and the protégé may interact through a variety of different methods including (but not limited to):
+The mentor and the protégé may interact through a variety of different methods, including (but not limited to):

 • personal, face-to-face meetings